 If we choose to smooth the estimates, then in order to pick the smoothing parameter for every voxel and every estimator, we run a nested cross-validation loop.
 That is, within the 90\% training portion of the data, 80\% is randomly selected as ``inner-fold training'' data, and 10\% is randomly selected as a validation set.
 The inner-fold training is done exactly as in the previous paragraph.
 Smoothing parameters are then set using the average single-voxel classification accuracy on the validation set.

-After training, the out-of-sample performance of both unsmoothed and smoothed estimators is reported using the testing set.
+After training, the out-of-sample performance of both unsmoothed and smoot\-hed estimators is reported using the testing set.
 Thus, the parameters never adapt to the testing set, and we report valid estimates of out-of-sample performance.